victorpoluceno/collectd-influxdb/README.md

 # Introduction

-collectd-influxdb is a [collectd](http://www.collectd.org/) plugin that publishes collectd values to [InfxluDB Time Series Database](https://metrics.librato.com) using the InfluDB HTTP [API](http://influxdb.org/docs/api/http.html).
+collectd-influxdb is a [collectd](http://www.collectd.org/) plugin that publishes collectd values to [InfluxDB Time Series Database](https://metrics.librato.com) using the InfluDB HTTP [API](http://influxdb.org/docs/api/http.html).
 InfluxDB is a time series, events, and metrics database.